ElsevierSoftwareX/SOFTX_2020_75/docs/configuration/files/project_variables.rst

     If the ``iteration_data_file.xlsx`` sheet has not been changed between runs, you can use ``yes`` to save time and skip the creation of gdx files from excel files.
 If data has been changed, make sure to use ``no`` so that changes in the data are imported to the model.

 base_year: e.g. *2030*
     Choose the year of the time series data.
 Only relevant if several years are provided in the input data.
-Verify this in ``time_series.xlsx``.
+Verify this in ``timeseries_input.xlsx``.

 end_hour: e.g. *h336*
     For testing purposes, the model can run from h1 to *end_hour*.
 Default value is ``h8760`` which represents an entire year.

 dispatch_only: *yes/no*
     If you select ``yes``, the model will run in *dispatch only*, which means that power plant and storage capacities are fixed.
-Verify in the ``data_input.xlsx`` sheet that fixed values are provided.
+Verify in the ``static_input.xlsx`` sheet that fixed values are provided.
 To run DIETERpy as an *investment and dispatch model*, select ``no``.

 network_transfer: *yes/no*
     Select ``yes`` to allow for electricity flows between nodes.
 Select ``no`` to set cross-nodal electricity flows to zero.